Merritt Mathias: North Carolina Courage, 2018–2022

-Angel City FC, 2023–present
+Angel City FC, 2023–2024

 In January 2023, Mathias was traded to Angel City FC in exchange for forward Tyler Lussi.
+Despite being sidelined during the entire 2023 season due to injury, Angel City announced on November 15, 2023, they would exercise their one-year option and extend her contract through the end of 2024.
+Mathias made her long-awaited debut for Angel City on March 17, 2024, coming on a substitute in the home opener against Bay FC.

+Mathias announced on October 15, 2024, that she would retire at the end of the season.

 International career

-Mathias has extensive experience at the youth national team levels having played on the U-15, U-16, U-17, and U-23 teams.
+Mathias had extensive experience at the youth national team levels having played on the U-15, U-16, U-17, and U-23 teams.
 In October 2016, Mathias was called up to camp for the United States women's national soccer team.
-She received her first cap for United States women's national soccer team on June 12, 2018 in a friendly against China PR in Cleveland.
+She received her first cap for United States women's national soccer team on June 12, 2018, in a friendly against China PR in Cleveland.
 Mathias came in as a substitute replacing Sofia Huerta in the 77th minute.

-She was named to the U.S Roster for the 2018 Tournament of Nations, but she didn't appear in any games.
-The U.S won the tournament.
+She was named to the U.S. Roster for the 2018 Tournament of Nations, but she didn't appear in any games.
+The U.S. won the tournament.
 Mathias was on the provisional 35-player roster for the 2018 CONCACAF Women's Championship but wasn't named to the final 20-player roster, however she would still join the squad to train and help in preparations.

+Personal life

+Mathias is a part of the LGBTQ+ community.